 While crate training may seem cruel (as you would respond poorly to being locked in a box), it is excellent for a dog’s mental health.
 Most breeds of dog love to have a small enclosed private space.
 Make sure the crate is the correct size for your dog – too big and they may use part of it as a bathroom, which can be unpleasant.

 To help keep your dog calm and happy, understand what stresses dogs out and watch for critical signs of stress in dogs.
-If your dog shows signs of stress, you can use a variety of methods to help keep him calm including using music, putting your dog in a Thundershirt, or giving him CBD-infused treats.
+If your dog shows signs of stress, you can use a variety of methods to help keep him calm including using music, putting your dog in a Thundershirt, or giving him CBD oil or CBD-infused treats.

 Get the right food for your dog